popany/notes/linux/kernel/DMA/Dynamic_DMA_mapping_Guide.md

 In some simple systems, the device can do DMA directly to physical address Y.  But in many others, there is IOMMU hardware that translates DMA addresses to physical addresses, e.g., it translates Z to Y. This is part of the reason for the DMA API: the driver can give a virtual address X to an interface like `dma_map_single()`, which sets up any required **IOMMU mapping** and returns the DMA address Z. The driver then tells the device to do DMA to Z, and the IOMMU maps it to the buffer at address Y in system RAM.

-So that Linux can use the dynamic DMA mapping, it needs some help from the drivers, namely it has to take into account that DMA addresses should be mapped only for the time they are actually used and unmapped after the DMA transfer.
+So that Linux can use the **dynamic DMA mapping**, it needs some help from the drivers, namely it has to take into account that DMA addresses should be mapped only for the time they are actually used and unmapped after the DMA transfer.

 The following API will work of course even on platforms where no such hardware exists.